BoneDeath/qna-id/readme.md

-AI machine learning build with  python using model huggingface  mrizalf7/indobert-qa-finetuned-small-squad-indonesian-rizal indonesia this qna just working with indonesian content and question
+AI machine learning build with pytorch and nummpy using model huggingface  mrizalf7/indobert-qa-finetuned-small-squad-indonesian-rizal indonesia this qna just working with indonesian content and question

 how to work: